idanishbutt/Health_Insurance_Data_Analysis/README.md

 ## **Project Summary**

 This project focuses on analyzing health insurance data to identify trends, patterns, and insights related to insurance charges, demographics, and lifestyle factors.

-The analysis helps understand how factors like age, BMI, smoking habits, region, and family size influence insurance costs.
+- Number of Rows: 1,338

+- Number of Columns: 13

 ## **Problem Statement**